critterandguitari/Organelle_Manual/manual.md

 To better understand the full relationship at hand, let's take a step back for a moment.
 Anytime a patch is loaded, Organelle goes through a sequence of steps.

 1. If a patch is currently loaded, it receives a quitting message.
 This     allows any "cleanup" processes to be executed.
 2. If a patch is currently loaded, it then prompts the Pure Data     application to quit.
 This effectively closes any and all open patches, including the `mother.pd` helper patch.
-3. The Pure Data application is relaunched, and the patch we have     requested is then opened, specifically the file main.pd in the     patche's folder.
+3. The Pure Data application is relaunched, and the patch we have     requested is then opened, specifically the file main.pd in the patch's folder.
 4. The `mother.pd` helper patch is loaded.

 Once this sequence completes, all assets needed for your patch to communicate with Organelle will be loaded and ready to go.
 So the general flurry of windows closing and opening that you see in Organelle's graphical operation mode is both expected and proper.